skyzh/RISCV-Simulator/README.md

 RISCV-Simulator implemented in C++.
 Support RV32I ISA.

+Generally this should be done with a 5-level pipeline.
+This implementation may be found at [pipeline](https://github.com/skyzh/RISCV-Simulator/tree/pipeline) branch.

 The architecture is derived from Tomasulo and Speculation described in CA:AQA Chapter 3.
 While the method in the textbook is not detailed enough to carry out a CPU design (It illustrates the algorithm with only one float unit instead of a CPU), I came up with some ideas to complete the design for a fully-functional RISC-V CPU.
 It can be summarized as follows:

 * Handle memory hazards